How to become a forensic psychologist

 Accessing a psychology degree

-Most universities accept a wide range of qualifications, giving you the option of applying directly from school or going to college first.
+Most universities accept a wide range of qualifications, so you have the option of applying directly from school or going to college first.

 At college, you could do a Higher National Certificate (HNC) or Higher National Diploma (HND) to set you on the right path.
 These include: